User guide

 Data Profiling and Quality Rules Generation

-Data profiling is run to profile the input data and generate quality rule candidates with summary statistics.
+Data profiling can be run to profile the input data and generate quality rule candidates with summary statistics.
 The generated rules/checks are input for the quality checking (see Adding quality checks to the application).
 In addition, the DLT generator can be used to generated native Delta Live Tables (DLT) expectations.

 In Python